csesoc/csesoc.unsw.edu.au/README.md

 ## Living Style Guide

 To help create a unique and consistent brand identity, we have looked at creating a living style guide for developers to utilise to be able to build components on our website more easily while still fitting in with the overall vision of wireframes, stylesheets and design guidelines.
 To run the living style guide on your local machine, run `yarn run kss` from the frontend folder.
 This will create css files for a local server you use to serve the files necessary to visualise the guide.
+Then once a local server is running proceed to the `frontend/src/styleguide/` and open the html file to begin browsing.

 _There is currently no way to visualise the fonts used.
 Fix in progress._